Access to information

 Whenever the Transport agencies decide that particular “open access information” should not be publicly available (withheld), a record of the decision is made.

 No open access information has been withheld by the transport agencies.

 How do I apply for access to information

-Include as much specific information as necessary to enable us to identify the information you are seeking.
+- Include as much information as possible for us to identify the information that you are requesting

 What agency information can you request via Transport for NSW?

 Other than its own information, Transport for NSW centrally administers all requests made to the agencies listed below:

 As from 1 December 2019, by virtue of the Transport Administration Amendment (RMS Dissolution) Act 2019, Roads and Maritime Services is dissolved and all of its functions, assets, rights (including immunities) and liabilities are transferred to Transport for NSW.
 Any access application received after this date will be taken to have been received by TfNSW and dealt with as an application to that agency.

 Upon receipt of your access application, TfNSW will send you a letter containing details of the expected timeframe in which you may receive a response.
 Agencies are required to decide an access application within 20 working days of receiving the application (subject to any suspension or extension required).